 Graded Examinations in Speech – Secondary Level

-Our Graded Examinations in Speech are designed to help learners to flourish in their ability to communicate with confidence, to feel that their voice is important, and to enjoy speaking with and in front of others.
+Our Graded Examinations in Speech are designed to help learners to flourish in their ability to communicate with confidence and enhance their presentational skills and interpersonal communication.

 Just as literacy and numeracy are important foundations for reading, writing and maths; oracy is a vital foundation for successful speaking, listening and communication.

-- Grade 2 (Speech to Perform Pathway): Curriculum Talk – learners deliver a talk, with knowledge and enthusiasm, on any aspect of the performing arts.
+- Level 1 (Speech to Perform Pathway): Curriculum Talk – learners deliver a talk, with knowledge and enthusiasm, on any aspect of the performing arts.

-- Grade 6 – Oral Presentation – learners research and deliver a presentation about a piece of equipment or IT application.
+- Level 3 – Oral Presentation – learners research and deliver a presentation about a piece of equipment or IT application.
 In doing so, they explain how it works and its effect on society.

-- Grade 3: Speaking by Heart – learners introduce their piece of poetry, drama or prose by outlining what factors determined their choice or explaining its context.
+- Level 1: Speaking by Heart – learners introduce their piece of poetry, drama or prose by outlining what factors determined their choice or explaining its context.
 They should then present their memorised piece, sharing the content with the group and assessor.

-- Grade 4 (Speech for Employability pathway): Taking part in an Interview – learners take part in an interview with the assessor, based on their Section 1 talk and CV.
+- Level 2 (Speech for Employability pathway): Taking part in an Interview – learners take part in an interview with the assessor, based on their Section 1 talk and CV.

-- Grade 3: Reading to Listeners – learners should prepare 12-15 pages (containing dialogue) of a book, from which the assessor will choose an extract to be read aloud.
+- Level 1: Reading to Listeners – learners should prepare 12-15 pages (containing dialogue) of a book, from which the assessor will choose an extract to be read aloud.
 They must also introduce the book, placing their chosen section of the book within the wider context of the story.

-- Grade 5b (Presentation Focus): Analyse a Real Life Speech – learners choose a recent or historical speech from real life.
+- Level 2 (Presentation Focus): Analyse a Real Life Speech – learners choose a recent or historical speech from real life.
 They begin by introducing its writer or the person who delivered it.
 In doing so, they give its context and significance, and comment on its style and delivery.
 They then read the speech, or an extract from it to the group and the assessor.

-- Grade 2 & Grade 4: Listening, Responding and Exchanging Views – learners listen and respond to questions from the group and the assessor in relation to the first three activities.
+- Level 1 & Level 2: Listening, Responding and Exchanging Views – learners listen and respond to questions from the group and the assessor in relation to the first three activities.
 They should also actively contribute to the group discussion by asking questions and offering comments.

-- Grade 6 and Grade 8: Questions and Discussion – learners respond to questions and feedback from the group and the assessor about any section.
+- Level 3: Questions and Discussion – learners respond to questions and feedback from the group and the assessor about any section.
 They should be prepared to contribute ideas and opinions to develop others’ discussions.

 Our assessments are developed with learners’ interests at heart and are carried out in groups, so the learners can support each other and feel comfortable as they speak and listen together.